Guardianship and Alternatives: Making the Right Decision for Your Adult Child with a Disability

 The Financial Planning Connection

-For special needs trust planning, the choice of decision-making structure affects who can interact with the trustee, who can request distributions, and who can advocate for the beneficiary's needs.
-A guardian, an SDM supporter, and a power of attorney agent all have different legal standing when it comes to trust administration.
+A guardian, an SDM supporter, and a power of attorney agent each have different legal standing when it comes to trust administration.

 Start Early

-Do not wait until your child turns 18 to address decision-making authority.
-Begin the conversation with your attorney and financial advisor at least a year in advance.
 Evaluate which tools fit your child's current abilities and anticipated needs.
-Document your assessment and your reasoning, because the landscape of abilities, needs, and available options may shift over time.
+Document your assessment and your reasoning.
+Abilities, needs, and available options all shift over time.

 The goal is not to control your adult child's life.
 It is to build the minimum structure needed to keep them safe, preserve their benefits, and protect their dignity.